-- Regional transmission organization (RTO)/independent system operator (ISO): ERCOT - "Energy-only" wholesale market (no capacity market) - Electricity sales (MWhs): 358,457,550 (#1 in nation) - Average electricity price (cents/kWh in 2010): 9.34 (#21 in nation)
+- Regional transmission organization (RTO)/independent system operator (ISO): ERCOT - "Energy-only" wholesale market (no capacity market) - Retail electricity sales (MWhs): \$358,457,550 (#1 in nation) - Average electricity price (cents/kWh in 2011): 9.0 (#25 in nation)

 Texas deregulated the electric industry within the ERCOT region on the heels of the California meltdown in 2000 and 2001.
 Policy leaders in Texas emphasized how the state's situation was dramatically different from California, as highlighted above.